benharrison/benharrison.github.io/_posts/2015-03-20-calvary-southside.md

 author:     Ben Harrison
 ---

-For my local Church, Calvary Chapel Southside in St Petersburg, FL, I volunteer to serve most of the web and technical needs.
-This includes a variety of roles such web design &amp; development, podcast recording &amp; publishing, graphic design, database management, networking, computer maintenance, et al.
+For my local church, Calvary Chapel Southside in St Petersburg, FL, I volunteered to serve most of the web and technical needs.
+This includes a variety of roles such as web design &amp; development, podcast recording &amp; publishing, graphic design, database management, networking, computer maintenance, et al.

 ######Technology